lordmauve/wasabi2d/docs/particles.rst

                   multiplies with the color ramp configured for the whole particle group.
     :param size: The diameter of the particles to emit, in pixels.
+    :param angle: The rotation of the emitted particles, in radians.
     :param spin: The rate of rotation (angular velocity) of particles, in radians per second.